ECMWFCode4Earth/air-quality-observation-classification/Milestone1_Importing-datasets-from-OpenAQ/README.md

 # Implementation

+# 1 Importing from API and export to CSV

+## Importing datasets from pyAPI

+One Station
+"Milestone1_Import_API_OpenAQStation_OpenAQ.py"

+Coordinates and Radius

+"Milestone1_Import_API_CoordinateRadius_OpenAQ.py"

+Country

-# 1 Importing from CSV, Ndjson and API
+# 2 Importing from CSV, Ndjson and API

+In the wegiangb-patch1

 ## Milestone 1 Importing datasets from OpenAQ from csv